About The Milestone Society

 Who we are -

 We have around 400 members throughout the UK and overseas.
 The Society is managed by a national committee of up to twelve members, overseen by five Trustees; all are volunteers.
 They are supported by an Editorial Panel who produce our publications and a group of specialist advisers.
-None of our officers are paid; we buy in professional services when required.
-On the ground, work is carried out by local groups led by County Representatives.
-The Society publishes a twice yearly newsletter and an occasional Journal; you can view or download back issues HERE
+None of our officers is paid; we buy in professional services when required.
+On the ground, work is carried out by local groups led or advised by County Contacts.
+The Society publishes a twice yearly newsletter and an occasional Journal, normally published annually.
+You can view or download back issues HERE

-The Society’s AGM and Annual Conference are held on the first Saturday of October – our Constitution - and more volunteers are always welcomed!
-Further information and enquiries should be addressed to our Hon Secretary: John Atkinson “Walkley” Walkley Hill Stroud Glos GL5 3TX (Registered Office) email: firstname.lastname@example.org
+The Society’s AGM and Annual Conference are held on the first Saturday of October and more volunteers are always welcomed!
+Further information and enquiries should be addressed to our Hon Secretary: Alison Montgomery, The Milestone Society, 5 St Edward’s Drive, Stow-on-the-Wold, Cheltenham, Glos, GL54 1AW (Registered Office) email: firstname.lastname@example.org

 And you can JOIN us here, by completing an application form and paying your subscription through Paypal, by credit or debit card or from a Paypal account.